we see diversity as

 Check the online public calendar for our next meeting or contact one of the parent co-chairs.

-We are a volunteer committee and would love to have interested parents work with us to plan our events.
+- We would love to have interested parents work with us to plan our events.

 BUILDS is a group that brings together parents of children with learning differences and unique learning styles for education and parent-to-parent support.

-SHARE RESOURCES ON DIVERSITY ISSUES OR INFORMATION ABOUT DIVERSITY-RELATED ACTIVITIES IN THE CITY
+SHARE RESOURCES ON DIVERSITY ISSUES OR DIVERSITY-RELATED ACTIVITIES IN THE CITY

 Let us know of activities that might be of interest to the FDC members or of resources you have find useful in discussing diversity with your children.